All permanent teachers at the Iyengar Yoga centre of Auckland are Certified

 My first introduction to yoga was at the age of 15.
 I saw a small booklet about it at the local 5 & dime store.
 I practiced off and on until 1992 when I discovered Iyengar Yoga.
 This has become my passion.

 I enjoy teaching and sharing the knowledge of yoga.
 My special interest lies in learning more and using that knowledge of Therapy Yoga because many of my students require special attention relating to different physical shortcomings.
 Yoga is a way of life for me and will be with me always.

 Hayley Roberts, Cert.Level 1

 I have practiced Iyengar Yoga for 20 years.
 I was initially drawn to Iyengar Yoga because it is disciplined with a strong focus on proper alignment in the asanas.
 And the use of props means that anyone - no matter what age, shape or flexibility can practise and enjoy the benefits.
 I wanted to teach in order to learn more and be able to share the experience that I have had.
+I trained with Monica Haar at IYC and gained my Certification 2018.
 I feel lucky to have had Iyengar Yoga in my life.
 It is healthy for your body- giving strength, balance and flexibility, and it is calming in a busy life.

 Megan Adams, Cert.
 Level 1